cflucas97/comp285-fall22/README.md

 # COMP 285: Analysis of Algorithms Site

-This repo contains the course website for COMP 285: Analysis of Algorithms at North Carolina A&T University for Spring 2022.
+This repo contains the course website for COMP 285: Analysis of Algorithms at North Carolina A&T University for Fall 2022.
 The course website is based off [Just the Class](https://github.com/kevinlin1/just-the-class/generate) by Kevin Lin, and adapted,

 ## Getting Started for Local Development